 Work through the assigned readings ahead of time.
 We expect everyone to come to class fully prepared.
 Expect that this will take considerably longer than in a substantive seminar.
 Do not skip equations!
 Instead, take notes, prepare questions and team-up with others to answer them, or as last resort, bring them up in class.
 After every class we expect you to go over the lecture notes and your notes once again.
 Furthermore, we additionally offer the possibility to send us questions by Wednesday night.
 We will try to address them in the lab session on Thursday.
 There is no point in getting lost - particularly not in an elective class.
 Nevertheless, understand that the bulk of learning in this course will take place outside the classroom, by reading, practicing using statistical software, and doing problem sets.

 Recommended for:

-Political science graduate students, including M.A. and interested PhD students (CDSS).
+Political science graduate students, including M.A. and interested PhD students (GESS) as well as data science M.A: students.

 Prerequisites: